siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 008 Topology and Discreteness.md

 \mathbf{L}=\int \mathbf{r}\times\frac{\mathbf{S}}{c^2}\,dV.
 $$

 Spin is this intrinsic angular momentum of the self-closing flow.
-It is not a separate property added afterward.
 Its sign is set by handedness: the orientation of the circulation relative to the direction of advance.
 Different winding classes $(m,n)$, together with that handedness, define different discrete spin classes.